cimth/Backup/README.md

 5. Start the application (Linux: Backup, Windows: Backup.exe)
 6. Choose one of the backup profiles (the number displayed inside the square brackets (e.g. enter _1_ and then press _Return_ for selecting the profile with the prefix '\[1\]'))

-**Dry runs:**
-You can use the flag '--dry' (e.g. enter _1 --dry_, then press _Return_) to get displayed all the changes that would be made by the chosen backup profile without actually performing any of this changes.
-This is a good way to check what changes will be made by running a backup profile before using it to backup real data.

-**Attention:**
+### Attention:
 The backup run will exactly create a copy of the source directory at the destination path.
 This includes deleting files at the destination that are not longer saved at the source.
 Thus take care when defining and running backup profiles.

+### Dry runs:

+You can use the flag '--dry' (e.g. enter _1 --dry_, then press _Return_) to get displayed all the changes that would be made by the chosen backup profile without actually performing any of this changes.
+This is a good way to check what changes will be made by running a backup profile before using it to backup real data.

+### Multiple runs:

+You can do multiple backup runs without needing to restart the application each time.
+Therefore the application asks you whether you want to start another run after one backup has successfully finished.
+This request will not be made if the backup finishes with an error.